 Students require a grade 4 in English Language and Maths plus 3 other 4 grades BUT students require a grade 5 to study their chosen subject at A Level (to study a Science(s) requires a 5, 5 at Core and Additional Science GCSE).While we will accept entry into the Sixth Form with a 4 in English Language and Maths we are not sure whether a 5 will be required for entry onto certain University courses at a later date and therefore we will offer a re-sit in these subjects for those students to achieve a 5 grade.

 There are several key documents which you can download from this webpage and more information on each subject that we offer can be found in our prospectus.
-If you would like to find out more about St Laurence Sixth Form or would like to arrange a visit, please contact Louise Macauley in the Sixth Form Administration Office.
+If you would like to find out more about St Laurence Sixth Form or would like to arrange a visit, please contact Mrs Jo Brown in the Sixth Form Administration Office.